Follow Up and Assessment

 How can civil society and NHRIs contribute to the process?

-They can submit alternative or ”shadow” reports as part of the follow-up process, after the 12-month period has elapsed.
+They can submit alternative or ”shadow” reports as part of the follow-up process.
 The Committee request NGOs and NHRIs to focus their follow-up reports on the urgent recommendations, and to keep reports below 3 500 words.
 Reports must focus on measures taken by the State to comply with the urgent recommendations.
 They must be drafted in one of the UN languages and they can be submitted to the Secretariat of the HR Committee.

 When should NGOs and NHRIs send their inputs to the process?